Sanjalice: History

-On a competition of bands entitled Belgrade — Zagreb and held in 1967, they won the first place.
-During the same year, they performed on a highly popular festival tour Letnji karavan (Summer Caravan), which featured popular pop music singers.
+On the competition of bands entitled Belgrade — Zagreb, held in 1967, they won the first place.
+During the same year, they performed on the highly popular festival tour Letnji karavan (Summer Caravan), which featured popular pop music singers.
 During 1967, Sanjalice performed on the fashion shows presenting the Simonida collection, inspired by Serbian medieval frescoes, by the Yugoslav designer Aleksandar Joksimović.
 When the Simonida collection was presented in Romania, the band traveled to the country to perform on the fashion shows, appearing also on Romanian national radio and television.
 During the same year, they released their first EP, which featured the songs "Idem u svet" ("I'm Going to Travel the World", a cover of Wilma Goich's song "Per vedere quanto e' grande il mondo"), "Bez reči" ("Without Words"), "Nemoj reći da me voliš" ("Don't Say that You Love Me", a cover of Pino Donaggio's song "Io che non vivo (senza te)"), and "Mi mladi" ("We the Young").
 The EP was released through Jugoton record labeel.
 Later that year, they released their second EP, with the songs "Marioneta" ("Marionette", a cover of Sandie Shaw song "Puppet on a String"), "Znam da ćeš se vratiti" ("I Know You Will Come Back"), "Haj, Lili, haj-lo", and "Srećni zajedno" ("Happy Together", a cover of The Turtles's song "Happy Together"), through Diskos record label.
 By the end of 1967, the band had made more than 600 performances, but also several appearances on TV Belgrade, TV Zagreb and TV Ljubljana, some of them in children's program.

-In 1968, the band was offered to perform in West Germany and Lebanon, which they refused to spent the summer performing on the Adriatic coast.
+In 1968, the band was offered to perform in West Germany and Lebanon, which they refused to spend the summer performing on the Adriatic coast.
 They spent two months performing in Pula and other cities in Istria.
 During the same year, they released their third EP, with songs "Marijana" (originally a chanson composed by Vlaho Paljetak), "To su bili dani" ("Those Were the Days", a cover of Mary Hopkin song "Those Were the Days"), "Ta mala ledi" ("That Little Lady"), "Misli ponekad na mene" ("Think of Me Sometimes"), through Beograd Disk.
 In 1968, Slobodanka Miščević sang the theme song for the film Pusti snovi (Pipedreams) directed by Soja Jovanović.
 The song was released on the EP Muzika iz filma Pusti snovi (Music from the Film Pipedreams).